mmerrell/support-tracker/README.md

 - ~~The "pause" mechanism wait for the status to change to the next step for actually pausing the workflow.
 This gave a misleading indication of the actual state of the workflow~~
 - The workflow_id should be the ticket_id, rather than "ticket_id-uuid4".
 This would help Temporal to force the primary key constraint on ticket id.
 But it's possible this is an anti-pattern--I can understand why that should only be enforced at the db layer (separation of concerns)

-### Improvements
+### Improvements made since Nov 12:
-This is just a quick demonstration of Temporal's capabilities.
-In the future, I'd like to add:
-- ~~Looking at it again, the if/else block for the knowledge base search needs more Temporal-idiomatic structure~~
+- Looking at it again, the if/else block for the knowledge base search needs more Temporal-idiomatic structure
+- Need to break up the main workflow into low/med/high child workflows
+- Break up monolithic workflow into parent/child
+- Need to reduce the amount of code in the workflow--much of it is repetitive and boilerplate
+- Group workers by where they exist in the org (support, internal, eng), not the nature of the worklows

+## Improvement I'd like to make
 - More nuanced retry mechanisms
 - Heartbeats from long-running tasks
 - Compensation activities for failed steps (if an agent takes too long to respond and we need to reassign, etc)
 - Demonstration of race condition handling during API/db calls
-- ~~Need to break up the main workflow into low/med/high child workflows~~
 - Need to fix the Medium priority flow to use exceptions like the low flow
-- ~~Break up monolithic workflow into parent/child~~
-- Break up workers by functionality, not workflow activities
-- ~~Need to reduce the amount of code in the workflow--much of it is repetitive and boilerplate~~